agylia/public-api/README.md

 You can specify the attributes to be associated with a user, including group and OU memberships.
 This API uses merge semantics.
 If you add a user to a group that does not yet exist the API will create the group for you.

-Updates requests typically do not happen in real-time.
-After the request has been validated and accepted the API returns a `202 Accepted`.
-With this in mind you can can specify a callback address, which the service will attempt to call upon completion of or the request.
+Update requests typically do not happen in real-time.
+After the request has been validated and accepted, the API returns a `202 Accepted`.
+With this in mind you can can specify a callback address, which the service will attempt to call upon completion of the request.

 If the user does not exist the service will return a `404`.